emiyl/dsi.cfw.guide-archive/guide/installing-unlaunch.md

   - You should briefly see the Unlaunch screen, and boot into a version of the DSi Menu with no sound
   - Hold **A**, if you're stuck on black screens

 With Unlaunch installed, your system now has primitive brick protection, unless the launcher's TMD file is destroyed.
-Unlaunch has protections that should prevent this from happening, and HiyaCFW uses your SD card as the DSi's NAND, making your system theoretically unbrickable.
+Unlaunch has protections that should prevent this from happening, and HiyaCFW uses your SD card as the DSi's NAND, adding a very resilient layer of brick protection.

 [Installing HiyaCFW](/guide/installing-hiyacfw){: .btn .btn--light-outline}
 {: style="text-align: center;"}